Mental Health Advisory Service

 If you are referred to the Mental Health Advisory Service

-You will be invited to an assessment with a Mental Health Advisor.
+You will be invited to an initial consultation with a Mental Health Advisor.

-At your assessment your advisor will explore the aspects of your mental health you are struggling with.
+At your consultation your advisor will explore the aspects of your mental health you are struggling with.

 They will discuss your mental health history, and anything currently putting you at risk.
 They will create a care plan with you.